 Researchers have found that your body releases the hormone oxytocin (the same chemical that’s released when you look at your baby) when we make eye contact with you.
 So there’s a reason we gaze at you lovingly when we want something: It works.

 I can pick up nearly imperceptible signals in your body language—a darting of your eyes or the way you grab the leash—that tell me what you’re planning.
 In one study, dogs were easily able to identify the location of hidden food simply by following a human gaze.
 Check out these 19 things your dog actually wants from you.

 We can be trained to sniff out everything from a drop in your blood sugar to a migraine.
 A growing number of epileptic patients are getting dogs that alert them to a seizure before it happens.
 In one Hawaiian hospital, dogs sniffed out urinary tract infections in paralyzed patients who couldn’t report symptoms.
 Here are 11 more superpowers that all dogs have.

 I know your little one is a member of my pack, and I also know she’s the most vulnerable.
 Because I have a strong instinct to guard my family members, I can be extremely protective.
 That’s why I bark aggressively when someone approaches the stroller and why you should be vigilant if someone is playing with your child while I’m around.
 (If I mistakenly think she is getting hurt, I may attack.)

 You’re bummed out

 I am a master at reading your body language and emotional state.
 One study found that I can tell if someone’s sad simply by reading facial expressions (even if I’m looking at a photo of just half a face!).
 I’m also more likely to approach someone who is crying than someone humming or talking, an indication of empathy.
-Watch out for these secret signs that your dog is mad at you.
+Next, find out the 30 things your dog wishes you knew.